tahowallet/token-list/README.md

 The JSON schema ID is [https://uniswap.org/tokenlist.schema.json](https://uniswap.org/tokenlist.schema.json)

-## Taho Lists
+## Taho's list

 Taho aggregates the tokens that are reputable and vetoed by using some of the lists from well establised protocols like [Uniswap](https://uniswap.org/) , [Yearn](https://yearn.finance/), [Messari](https://messari.io/) and more.

 The lists can be found [here](https://github.com/tahowallet/extension/blob/main/background/services/preferences/defaults.ts)

-The intention of the Taho list is to empower users to add tokens that the community cares about, are added to these lists slowly or that have bad metadata on other lists.
+The intention of the Taho list is to empower users to add tokens that the community cares about, and are added to these lists slowly or that have bad metadata on other lists.

-## Adding a token to Taho token list
+## Adding a token to the Taho token list

 Taho is a community run DAO and welcomes contributions from anyone.
 If you would like to add tokens to this list, you may do the following steps: